-Combination of eczema wash, antibacterial gel, emu oil and eczema cream helps improve her toddler’s eczema, quickly.
+Combination of eczema wash, antibacterial gel, emu oil and eczema cream helps improve baby eczema, quickly.

-But, it also became a stressful time for Mummy, as her little girl began to develop baby eczema on her chin and arm folds.
+But, it also became a stressful time for Mummy, as her little girl began to develop baby eczema on her face, chin, as well as her arm folds.

 Concerned, Siti consulted a doctor, who prescribed two types of topical steroid creams.
 However, Siti was worried about using steroid creams, as she did not want her daughter to become dependent on them; a problem known as topical steroid addiction.